trvon/MongoLaunchPad/README.md

 LaunchPad

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To use script globally on your system, clone the repository and run the setup
+To use script globally, clone the repository and run the setup script
-script located within the script directory.
+- Project will be located inside the cloned repo in either UI or API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *Disclaimer*